life-itself/artearthtech.com/content/blog/2019-wilber-integral-spirituality.md

 This then combined with my long-term interest in history, economics, politics etc which is all about group.
 In addition, i grokked that individual being is fundamentally intertwined with collective being i.e. culture.

-Meanwhile my long-running interst and ambitions around social/political change had, for some time, been running up against the reality that we aren't all perfect rational beings ("dad and his newspapers", "X and the iraq war", evidence from endless discussions with others, the news, open knowledge is not much without open minds etc).
-I'd already been grounding / getting major insights on that at the individual psychological level out of buddhism ("non-attachment to views") and modern cogsci but I always felt there was something missing about the group ("GDP is not a just a view it is a co-created view of the group").
+Meanwhile my long-running interest and ambitions around social/political change had, for some time, been running up against the reality that we aren't all perfect rational beings ("dad and his newspapers", "X and the iraq war", evidence from endless discussions with others, the news, open knowledge is not much without open minds etc).
+I'd already been grounding / getting major insights on that at the individual psychological level out of Buddhism ("non-attachment to views") and modern cog-sci but I always felt there was something missing about the group ("GDP is not a just a view it is a co-created view of the group").

 And finally this linked up with my interest in group both for the practicality and richness of community and community living in my own life (it's something about upbringing -- look at my sister and me both living in community!) but also for its importance in group coordination to solve collective action problems and to ground awakening ("you need a sangha", "the tiger that goes to the lowlands dies", my own struggles to meditate on my own etc).

 To summarize, all roads led to culture:

 * Ontology (own well-being and phenomenology, meditation, landmark etc) => we don't exist in a vacuum, our "being" (and esp views) come from our ancestors, friends, school ... => culture
-* History, economics, anthropology etc (my attraction to deep, simple explanations (e.g. plate tectonics) of human phenomena a la annales school, evolutionary psych, what are the possible orderings of a society and e.g. why does patriarchy happen so much etc) => culture
+* History, economics, anthropology etc (my attraction to deep, simple explanations (e.g. plate tectonics) of human phenomena a la Annales school, evolutionary psych, what are the possible orderings of a society and e.g. why does patriarchy happen so much etc) => culture
 * Politics and social change => collective action and collective view problems (why do people believe the things they do?
 Well, it is socially co-created ...) => culture (values, shared assumptions, ways of working, sense of identity "imagined communities")
 * Practical community building => why do people struggle to live and align together => culture (esp values and practices)
 * Practical business building => why do companies succeed / fail => economic niche (monopolies are great however you are) + culture + strategy.
 But economic niches are hard to find (everyone is looking for them and often only obvious in retrospect and culture dominates strategy so in any semi-competitive environment (not an economic niche) culture is probably decisive over the longer run => culture